allianz/ng-aquila/projects/ng-aquila/src/checkbox/checkbox.md

 This component implements the checkbox as the combination of a label and an input tag.
 It is not intended that you use the checkbox without a label.

-### Label binding

-For better accessibility, the checkbox is always bound to its label by using a `for` tag.

 ### Examples

 The following six checkbox states are supported: